piksel/ProtobufGenerator/README.md

 # ProtobufGenerator

-NOTE: Currently this is not maintained anymore due to lack of time and altered priorities.
+NOTE: This is a fork of [halotron/ProtobufGenerator](https://github.com/halotron/ProtobufGenerator)

 A plugin for Visual Studio that will automatically transform protobuf proto-files into generated C# code.
 Currently it does not support a proto file with declarations from a different file.
 Everything needed in the proto file needs to be in the proto file.